cysouw/diathesis/text/c01_introduction.md

 d.
 Jetzt wird geschlafen!
 :::

-There are also a few rare cases in which there is a valency-simulating *es* in what appears to be an accusative case [@Next].
+There are also a few rare cases in which there is a valency-simulating *es* in what appears to be an accusative case [@next].

 :::ex
 a.
 Ich habe es auf ihn abgesehen. (see [@sec:prepositions-nominative-es-preposition])